chanturia/TAU_PHP_API_CLIENT/docs/Api/BrandApi.md

 $api_instance = new Swagger\Client\Api\BrandApi();
 $id = "id_example"; // string | ID for the Brand to be updated.
-$brandUpdateDetailsParameters = new \Swagger\Client\Model\BrandUpdateDetailsParameters(); // \Swagger\Client\Model\BrandUpdateDetailsParameters | Brand Parameters for the brand to be updated and User ID for the User who makes the update.
+$brandUpdateDetailsParameters = new \Swagger\Client\Model\BrandUpdateDetailsParameters(); // \Swagger\Client\Model\BrandUpdateDetailsParameters | Brand Parameters for the brand to be updated
-$companyID = "companyID_example"; // string | Company ID Parameter for the company that the brand is connected to.Required only if the brand is connected with a company.
+$companyID = "companyID_example"; // string | Company ID Parameter for the company that the brand is connected to.
+Required only if the brand is connected with a company.

 try {
     $result = $api_instance->updateBrand($id, $brandUpdateDetailsParameters, $companyID);